-Our CORE Program fosters a skill set that allows our students - in the spirit of self-determination- to enter into the 21st century workforce, with opportunities of their own design.
-And fundamental to our curriculum is a knowledge base that equips our students to address deeply entrenched socioeconomic problems.
+CORE is grounded in the legacy and vision of Tougaloo College and the principles driving our mission: critical inquiry and civic engagement.
+The CORE Program fosters a skill set that allows Tougaloo College students-in the spirit of self-determination-to enter into the 21st century workforce with opportunities of their own design.
+Fundamental to our curriculum is a knowledge base that equips our students to address deeply entrenched socioeconomic problems.